Skip to main content Skip to main navigation

 As the work is carried out, our crews will make every reasonable attempt to protect private property.
 Disruption to livestock, roadways, soil, fences and gates is avoided as much as possible.
 Any damages are repaired within a reasonable amount of time after the disturbance.

 Cut tree branches are diced close to the ground and left to decompose.
 Stumps are cut as low to the ground as practicable.
-Any useable wood, such as larger limbs as and/or logs, remains along the right-of-way edge for the landowner.
+Any useable wood, such as larger limbs and/or logs, remains along the right-of-way edge for the landowner.

 Landowner Use of Transmission Rights-of-Way